Monday, September 10, 2007

 Ellis Island Search Forms and Ship Arrivals (1892-1924)

 Castle Garden years (1855-1891) plus other New York Arrivals

 Other Ports of Immigration

 Births, Deaths, and other Vital Records

 Dealing with Characters in Foreign Alphabets

 Holocaust and Eastern Europe

 Creating your own Search Forms, Search Engines, and Databases

 If you are interested in utilizing this nice website for research, please click One-Step Genelaogy.
 I would suggest that you read through the "About this Website and How to Use It" link as Dr. Morse tells you how to use the search engines he has designed to their fullest potential.
 Have fun searching!

-Posted by Jennifer Jackson at Monday, September 10, 2007
+Posted by Our Future Rooted in Our Past at Monday, September 10, 2007